MicrosoftDocs/azure-dev-docs/articles/ai/includes/evaluations-procedure.md

 ## Run third evaluation with a specific temperature

-Use a prompt which allows for more creativity.
+Use a prompt that allows for more creativity.

 1. Edit the `my_config.json` config file properties: